-- 1. Drive Shaft Brake Check to be sure the input hex shaft plunges properly and returns to it's properly seated position.
-The input hex shaft should be firmly seated in its return position and resist turning freely in either direction. - 2.
-Overload Clutch Check to be sure the Overload Clutch is functioning properly by briefly running the drill motor in the reverse direction (counterclockwise).
+- Overload Clutch Check to be sure the Overload Clutch is functioning properly by briefly running the drill motor in the reverse direction (counterclockwise).
 You should hear and audible buzzing sound.

-NOTE: Be sure to maintain a firm grip on the drill.

-3. Outrigger Interlock - Check to be sure the Outrigger Interlock is functioning properly by briefly running the drill motor in the forward position (clockwise) with the outriggers removed.
-The platform should not disengage from is fully lowered position and you should hear an audible "buzzing" sound coming from the overload clutch slipping.

-NOTE: Be sure to maintain a firm grip on the drill.

-4. Mast Connectors - Check to be sure the components of the Mast Connectors are present, undamaged, clear of debris and in good working condition.
+NOTE: Be sure to maintain a firm grip on the drill. - 2.
+Outrigger Interlock Check to be sure the Outrigger Interlock is functioning properly by briefly running the drill motor in the forward position (clockwise) with the outriggers removed.
+The platform should not disengage from is fully-lowered position and you should hear an audible "buzzing" sound coming from the overload clutch slipping.
+NOTE: Be sure to maintain a firm grip on the drill. - Mast Connectors Check to be sure the components of the Mast Connectors are present, undamaged, clear of debris and in good working condition.
 (See Figure 2-7) NOTE: Be sure the top mast Termination Plate is present, undamaged and securely attached to the mast section.